 So, if you want something to take your mind off all the scary stuff, look no further.
-Here are the best new board games to keep you smiling in 2020.
+Here are the best new board games released in 2020 to keep you smiling in 2020.

 Love our games?
 Visit our board game shop.
 Free 24-hour delivery on all orders over £30.

 Calico (1-4 players)

 It’s hard to find a board game that’s more easy-going than this.
 Players each take turns creating their perfect quilt, adding new colours and special buttons along the way.
 If they make it look cosy enough, they’ll attract a nearby cat — which just makes the quilt all the more valuable at the end of the game.